Vaccine reluctance in Eastern Europe brings high COVID cost

 “Priests have urged us to think twice about getting immunized — it would be impossible to get rid of the chip,” she said as she waited in Kyiv.

 Vaccine hesitancy exists even among medical workers.
-Shvets said 30% of the employees at his hospital in Biliaivka have refused the shots, and Health Minister Viktor Lyashko admitted that about half of Ukrainian medical workers are still reluctant to get them.
+Health Minister Viktor Lyashko admitted that about half of Ukrainian medical workers are still reluctant to get them.

 Murat Sahin, UNICEF representative in Ukraine, said false and misleading information about COVID-19 poses a growing threat.